anirudh-hegde/hearts2sync/README.md

 # hearts2sync

+## Intro
-This website calculates the percentage wheteher your name and your crush's name to see the chance that this relationship will workout.
+This is a website that calculates the percentage wheteher your name and your crush's name to see the chance that this relationship will workout.
+The website is implemented using html, css and javascript.

+## Tech stacks
+* VS-Code
+* Html
+* Css
+* Javascript

 Link:
 https://anirudh-hegde.github.io/hearts2sync/